katiehawcutt/katiehawcutt/README.md

 <img src="https://github.com/katiehawcutt/katiehawcutt/blob/master/kh.png" width="300" alt="picture of katie">

-I'm a full-stack software developer based in Birmingham who has recently graduated from the [School of Code](https://www.schoolofcode.co.uk/) after completeing their 16 week, full-time, fully-immersive programming bootcamp.
+I'm a full-stack software developer based in Birmingham who has recently graduated from the [School of Code](https://www.schoolofcode.co.uk/) after completing their 16 week, full-time, fully-immersive programming bootcamp.

 After a decade of working in the music industry I was ready for a new challenge in life so I swapped the language of jazz 🎷 for the language of JavaScript 💻 and joined the School of Code!
 This has led to opportunities to exercise creative problem solving in a whole new realm.